 Library Module Shortcuts

-G – Go to Grid View (multiple images)
+G – Go to Grid View (image grid, in Library module)

-E – Go to Loupe View (single image)
+E – Go to Loupe View (single image, in Library module)

 L – Lights Out (view image on black background – tap twice for pure black, 3 times to return to normal view)

 X – Reject Photo (I use this to mark all the junk photos for deletion in a first pass through the imported photos)

 CMD + DELETE (Or Ctrl + Delete on PC) – Delete all photos marked as Rejected

 P – Pick Photo (flag symbol)

 Develop Module Shortcuts